influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/plugins/inputs.md

 ### [Jolokia (jolokia)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/jolokia)

-Deprecated in version 1.5: Please use the jolokia2 plugin.
+Deprecated in version 1.5: Please use the [Jolokia2](/#jolokia2) plugin.

 ### [TCP Listener](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/tcp_listener)

-DEPRECATED: As of version 1.3, the TCP listener plugin has been deprecated in favor of the Socket Listener plugin.
+DEPRECATED: As of version 1.3, the TCP listener plugin has been deprecated in favor of the [Socket Listener](#socket-listener) plugin.

 ### [UDP Listener (udp_listener)](https://github.com/influxdata/telegraf/tree/release-1.5/plugins/inputs/udp_listener)

-DEPRECATED: As of version 1.3, the UDP listener plugin has been deprecated in favor of the Socket Listener plugin.
+DEPRECATED: As of version 1.3, the UDP listener plugin has been deprecated in favor of the [Socket Listener](#socket-listener) plugin.